 Consider the following examples:

 The first affordable flagship from Samsung.

-In the above examples, the term flagship is simply used a synonym for “smartphone”, which is confusing and misleading in the strict sense of vocabulary.
+In the above examples, the term flagship is simply used as a synonym for “smartphone”, which is confusing and misleading in the strict sense of vocabulary.

 For this very reason, one cannot just use the word “flagship” to describe smartphones that are considered “budget” or “affordable” by the company.

 For example, Apple released two smartphones – iPhone 6s and iPhone 6s Plus – in 2015.
-Going by the semantics, you can describe iPhone 6s to be Apple’s flagship smartphone because it’s projected as a more visible and popular model from Apple.
+Going by the semantics, you can describe the iPhone 6s to be Apple’s flagship smartphone because it’s projected as a more visible and popular model from Apple.

 When the term is used in a rather lenient way, it can also mean a particular smartphone model that a company intends to promote and sell more than any other models within its line-up, whether or not it’s the most expensive of the lot.